hubiquitus/hubiquitus-core/README.md

 [![Build Status](https://www.codeship.io/projects/9274e5a0-341a-0131-92d2-228038a705a1/status)](https://www.codeship.io/projects/9749)

-# Hubiquitus
+# Hubiquitus core

-Hubiquitus is an ubiquitous framework for build context-aware live apps.
+Hubiquitus core system.
+Actor oriented framework massively distributed.

+## Docs
+Under heavy developments.
+The whole documentation of the Hubiquitus project is available in the `docs` subdirectory of this repo.

 ## Samples
 Samples list :